Calcium and Vitamin D

 - Consumption of sufficient calcium is also beneficial in that it reduces cholesterol levels and blood pressure.

-- A Vitamin D and Calcium supplement also reduces chances of tooth loss in elderly people.
+- A Vitamin D and Calcium supplement also reduce the chances of tooth loss in elderly people.

-- Vitamin D supplements are also essential in reducing the chances of a heart disease developing and also eliminate the risk of developing multiple sclerosis.
+- Vitamin D supplements are also essential in reducing the chances of heart disease developing and also eliminating the risk of developing multiple sclerosis.